 |Orlando, FL, USA||MCO||AirTran|

-Check the following table for a listing of scheduled air service from other airports in the region.
-Even if you can't get a flight directly from an airport near you, a connecting flight from another regional airport could be a very viable option.
+See the table below for a listing of scheduled air service from other regional airports.
+Even if you can't get a flight directly from an airport near you, a connecting flight from a regional airport could be a very good solution.